 14. Go shopping

 Make a list.
 Find the items, look for sales, pay a the teller.
-At the end yo usan say you’ve done the hopping.
+At the end kids can say they did the shopping all by themselves.

 15. Make a Blanket